Sagpanda/DayZ-Chernogorsk-Football-Military-Camp-1.18/README.md

 Add "custom/Cherno Milcamp" too the objectSpawnersArr line in your server's cfggameplay.json file.

-Add the MapsGroupproto.xml positons which you downloaded into your server's own MapsGroupproto.xml file so your server items spawn into the tents.
+Add the "Cherno Milcamp (MapsGroupproto).xml" positons which you downloaded into your server's own MapsGroupproto.xml file so your server items spawn into the tents.

 In my own opinion this is a good location for PVP based servers, but also for boosted servers if you want more military locations/loot around the coast.